bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Answer: Map creates new array and forEach executes on provided array.

 2. What is the difference between a function and a method?
-Answer: Both are functions, but a method is a function which is property of an object.
+Answer: Both functions, but method is a function which is property of an object.

 3. What is closure?
 Answer: Closure is where in nested functions, inner functions have access to outer function variables.